cmorris616/qualipy/readme.md

 # QualiPy
-## **This readme is based on the current plan for QualiPy, not the current state of the project**
 QualiPy is a framework for assisting with the automated testing process.
 Qualipy is not meant to replace pytest, behave, or other testing frameworks.
 Instead, it is meant to augment the process to provider further automation.
 It can be configured based on the needs of the project and the availablility of other technologies.

 QualiPy features include:
 - Exporting feature files from JIRA for progression and regression testing
-- Loading test data to be used during the testing process (coming soon)
-- Cleaning up the test data after the testing has completed
 - Uploading test results to JIRA
 - Moving user stories based on the outcome of the tests

+Coming Soon:
+- Loading test data to be used during the testing process
+- Cleaning up the test data after the testing has completed
+- Data management across steps and scenarios

 ## Test Plugins
 QualiPy is built to use multiple testing frameworks via plugins.
 Currently, QualiPy only supports the behave framework for business-driven development.